liferay/liferay-docs/discover/portal/articles/08-search/02-facet-settings.markdown

 **Example:** Pretend you're an accomplished oboe player (maybe you really are, but it doesn't matter, showoff), and you're visiting a site for classical musicians.
 You remember reading a great technical analysis of Johann Bach's compositions, but you forgot to bookmark it (or would it be a *bachmark*?).
 You enter the term *bach* into the search bar, and, because Johann Bach was a very important and famous composer, you get lots of results: too many, in fact.
-At first you're discouraged but you remember that there's a site member who produces most of the good technical content on the site, who's named *back2bach*.
+At first you're discouraged but you remember that there's a site member who produces most of the site's good technical content, who's named *back2bach*.
 You see that his name is listed in the User facet, and there aren't many results in the facet count (the number in parentheses next to the facet).
 You click into the facet and quickly find the content you were looking for.

 ![Figure 4: When presented with lots of search results, facets are used to narrow down the results list so users can find relevant content.](../../images/search-facets1.png)